User Guide¶

 list in the problem file.

 For NCS models as currently defined in our conceptual overview, accepted values are simply above a profile.
 The profile is a list of thresholds, one for each criterion, that separates two categories.
-But this lacks generality, and we expect this could evolve, for example for single-peaked criteria.
+But this lacks generality and does not apply for for single-peaked criteria.
 For such a criterion, the determination of the accepted values will require two limits (upper and lower) instead of just one threshold.

 So our file format takes an transposed approach and focusses on criteria instead of profiles: for each criterion, it describes the method used to accept values at different category levels.